bayesiandemography/britmort/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# cambodia
+# britmort

-This repository contains the R code for modelling and creating graphs for the paper
+This repository contains the R code for the modelling and graphs of Section 5 of the paper

 > Zhang JL, Bryant J. Forthcoming.
 Fully Bayesian benchmarking of small
 > area estimation models.

+In Section 5, we estimate age-sex-area-specific mortality rates that are consistent with life expectancies for eight large regions in England and Wales.

 The model and graphs in the paper can be reproduced by running the code in file “run\_all.R”, which in turn runs code in the “src” folder.